Gigaspaces/solution-hub/flights_delay/Readme.md

 ### Setting up the Apache Zeppelin Notebook

-After the InsightEdge platform has been started, you need to set up the INSIGHTEDGE-GETTING-STARTED web notebook to point to the prediction model data.
+After the InsightEdge platform has been started, the next step is to set up the INSIGHTEDGE-GETTING-STARTED web notebook to point to the prediction model data.

 1. Launch the Apache Zeppelin notebook in your web browser using the following URL: `http://<InsightEdge IP>:9090/#/notebook/INSIGHTEDGE-GETTING-STARTED`
 1. From the top right dropdown menu, select **Interpreter** and change the insightedge_jdbc default.url value from `demo` to `flights_space`.